mozilla/treeherder/docs/accessing_data.md

 ## Direct database access

-If the use-cases above aren't sufficient or you're working on a fullstack Perfherder bug, we can provide read-only access to Treeherder's production MySQL replica.
+If the use-cases above aren't sufficient or you're working on a fullstack Perfherder bug, we can provide read-only access to Treeherder's stage MySQL replica.
-Please [file a bug] requesting that someone from the cloudOps team [grant access to the read-only replica].
+Please [file a bug] requesting that someone from the cloudOps team grant access to the read-only stage replica.
 Be sure to follow the instructions for [connecting to the databases](#connecting-to-databases) if you're using it outside of the docker container.

+For users with permission to access the prototype database locally, you'll need to export `TLS_CERT_PATH='deployment/gcp/ca-cert-prototype.pem'`, or pass it as an argument along with the DATABASE_URL, so that SSL connections are made with the appropriate certificate in the docker container.

 <!-- prettier-ignore -->
 !!! note